BobbyBleacher/teslaHUD/readme.md

+2 Aug 2019:\
+-Tire pressure for all four tires was the same (reported front left for all four).
+All fixed now.\
+\
 1 Jul 2019:\
 -Found out JSon wasn't parsing properly when NAV_googlepolyline was in use for nav.
 Fixed it.\
 -Updates for supercharging real time data\